Return to Index

 - Make changes in and around your house, such as:

-- Encourage your loved one to walk in the house more by clearing hallways and rooms of clutter.
+- Encourage walks in the house by clearing hallways and rooms of clutter or go with them.

 - Install locks, alarm systems, and wandering monitoring devices.